mamo007/Card-Game/README.md

-# Cards-Game
+# Card-Game
-A simple cards game using html/css/typescript/bootstrap with sound!
+A simple card game using html/css/typescript/bootstrap with sound!

 ## Preview